haoyunl2/JUDIGPT/README.md

 ### Step 1: Python

-Retireve the code by cloning the repository
+Retrieve the code by cloning the repository

 ```bash
 # Clone and choose the repo